Bilal-Nizamani/assesment-backend/README.md

+If .pem extenstion file is not working make sure to run file generateKeypair  "node generateKeypair" generate these files

 I've deliberately provided the .env file for a project that involves five routes—two for fetching data and three for posting data.

 GET /api/cards: This route is designed for fetching cards dynamically from an open-source API.
 No authentication is required for this operation.